SunoSongContest/rules/ssc7/committee.md

 ### 💬 Joshua Sodil (aka NamesTaken)
 <img width="64" height="64" src="https://cdn.discordapp.com/avatars/481596817583112192/b768ce07ad231f49ee5c58a321201616.webp?size=128" />

 _Our favorite blondie (just kidding... or are we?).
 A true community favorite, always sliding into your DMs with useful SSC info.
-Rumor has it he’s s ecretly collaborating with Dazorn — and yes, they even made a romantic track together. 🫣_
+Rumor has it he’s secretly collaborating with Dazorn — and yes, they even made a romantic track together. 🫣_

 > Contact him on discord: `@joshuasodil`